DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_2.md

 ```

 ## Reading Named Variables from a Snakefile into a Python Script
-Now that we have defined all the input variables for the `main()` function of our `1_fetch/sb_get.py` script in our Snakefile, let's replace the hardcoded strings in our script.
-We can pull in variables defined in a Snakefile rule using the snakemake Python module.
-We call the variables by type (input, output, params), and since we have given them names, we can reference them by name:
+Now that we have defined all the arguments for the `main()` function of our `1_fetch/sb_get.py` script in our Snakefile, let's replace the hardcoded strings in our script.
+We can access variables defined in a Snakefile rule using the `snakemake` Python object.
+The `snakemake` object is a global object that Snakemake provides in any script that is called via the `script` directive.
+We call the variables by the property of the rule (input, output, params), and since we have given them names, we can reference them by name:
 ```
 if __name__ == "__main__":
     sb_item = snakemake.params['sb_item']